AREX Class 2000

 The AREX Class 2000 is an electric multiple unit of the Airport Railroad operated by the Incheon International Airport Railroad on the AREX service.
-It is used to make the slower local journeys and hence has a more metro like layout with 4 doors per side and longitudinal seating, in contrast to the express layout the 1000s have.
+It is used on the all-stop AREX services and hence has a more metro like layout with 4 doors per side and longitudinal seating, in contrast to the express layout the Class 1000 has.

+It is equipped with CCTV monitors and ATP speedometers from Alstom to support driver-only operation, and like commuter trains on other lines or urban railway vehicles, it lacks restrooms.
+Currently a total of 31 trainsets of 6 cars each (186 cars) are in operation.

+History

+The first 9 sets, numbered 2-01 to 2-09, were manufactured between September 2005 and February 2006 and were delivered between December 2005 and July 2006.
+They were delivered by rail towards Incheon station, where they were transferred to Incheon Port, sent to Yeongjongdo, and transported to Yongyu Depot.

+The second batch of trains, numbered 2-10 to 2-20, were manufactured between June 2009 and March 2010 and were delivered between December 2009 and June 2010.
+They were delivered by rail towards Susaek station and transported to Yongyu Depot.

-On September 15, 2025, the first of nine additional 2000 series trains began revenue service on the all-stop service.
-The trains feature an upgraded exterior and a top operating speed of 150 km/h.
+The third batch of trains, numbered 2-21 and 2-22, were manufactured and delivered in 2Q 2017.On September 15, 2025, the first of nine second generation 2000 series trains began revenue service on the all-stop service.
+The trains feature a redesigned exterior and interior and a top operating speed of 150 km/h.
 Two more sets are expected to enter service by October 17 with the remaining six entering service by the end of the year.